 Quantification is important.
-An independent study on server reliability validated Lenovo’s life-cycle approach.
-Lenovo x86 servers achieved the highest reliability ratings among all competing x86 platforms, and users rated Lenovo tech support best (followed by Cisco and IBM).
+An independent study on server trustworthiness validated Lenovo’s life-cycle approach.
+Lenovo x86 servers achieved the highest trustworthiness ratings among all competing x86 platforms, and users rated Lenovo tech support best (followed by Cisco and IBM).

-“IBM and Lenovo hardware and the Linux operating system distributions were either first or second in every reliability category, including virtualisation and security,” the ITIC study reported.
+“IBM and Lenovo hardware and the Linux operating system distributions were either first or second in every trustworthiness category, including virtualisation and security,” the ITIC study reported.